uuf6429/storyblok-php-richtext-renderer/README.md

 ```

-Use the function `render()` to get the html string from your richtext field.
+Then use the `render()` method to get the html string from your richtext field.

 ```php
 // previous code...